Ranulph Fiennes

-Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet (born 7 March 1944), commonly known as Sir Ranulph Fiennes (/ˈrænʌlf ˈfaɪnz/) and sometimes as Ran Fiennes, (Note: He has the triple-barrelled surname Twisleton-Wykeham-Fiennes, but is known by the surname Fiennes, as registered at birth) is an English explorer, writer and poet, who holds several endurance records.
+Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet (born 7 March 1944) (Note: He has the triple-barrelled surname Twisleton-Wykeham-Fiennes, but is known by the surname Fiennes, as registered at birth) is an English explorer and writer who holds several endurance records.

 Fiennes served in the British Army for eight years, including a period on counter-insurgency service while attached to the Army of the Sultanate of Oman.
 He later undertook numerous expeditions and was the first person to visit both the North Pole and South Pole by surface means and the first to completely cross Antarctica on foot.
 In May 2009, at the age of 65, he reached the summit of Mount Everest.

 Guinness Book of Records founding editor Norris McWhirter in 1984 named Fiennes as the greatest living explorer.
 Fiennes has written numerous books about his army service and his expeditions as well as books on explorers Robert Falcon Scott and Ernest Shackleton.